GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/chunk-boundaries.md

 Build the feature across a chunk border, then test these states separately:

-- both ends and the connecting chunks loaded;
+- Both ends and the connecting chunks loaded.
-- only one endpoint loaded;
+- Only one endpoint loaded.
-- endpoints loaded while a middle chunk is absent;
+- Endpoints loaded while a middle chunk is absent.
-- unload followed by reload;
+- Unload followed by reload.
-- removal or replacement while the other endpoint is unloaded.
+- Removal or replacement while the other endpoint is unloaded.

 Confirm that non-loading paths do not generate a chunk or reuse an invalid object.
 Separately verify that a neighbor update reaches a neighbor whose chunk